-Data mesh advocates building domain-agnostic infrastructure and platform services and offering them in a self-service manner to empower different actors involved in creating, deploying, and maintaining data products.
-By infrastructure services, we meant those related to providing and managing resources such as VMs, networks, and disks.
-The platform services support design, development, deployment, and management of data products, governance applications, and their components (\eg data pipelines, ML pipelines, and microservices).
+Data mesh advocates building domain-agnostic infrastructure and platform services and offering them in a self-service manner to empower different actors involved in creating, deploying, and maintaining data products~\cite{S1,S2,dehghani2022data}.
+The infrastructure services are to provision and manage computing resources such as VMs, networks, and storage disks.
+The platform services support the design, development, deployment, and management of data products, governance applications, and their components (\eg data pipelines, ML pipelines, and microservices).

-\paragraph{ID4.1.
-Objectives.} According to Zhamak~\cite{S1,S2,dehghani2022data}, the self-serve platform aims to optimize the experience of data mesh stakeholders (\eg product developers, consumers, and governance teams) in their respective tasks, \ie developing, consuming, and governing data products.
+\paragraph{Objectives.} According to Zhamak~\cite{S1,S2,dehghani2022data}, the self-serve platform aims to optimize the experience of data mesh stakeholders (\eg product developers, consumers, and governance teams) in their respective tasks, \ie developing, consuming, and governing data products.
 The gray literature is in agreement with Zhamak.
-First, the self-serve platform can reduce product developers' required level of specialization as they do not need to possess in-depth knowledge of managing infrastructure and platform services~\cite{S4,S9,S25,S43,S72}.
+First, the self-serve platform can reduce product developers' required level of specialization as they do not need in-depth knowledge of managing infrastructure and platform services~\cite{S4,S9,S25,S43,S72}.
 Second, it can increase the efficiency of developing and managing products as there is no duplication of efforts from each domain to manage platform services~\cite{S7,S9,S43,S53,S55,S65,S71,S92}.
 Last, the common platform services can improve the uniformity of data products, reduce friction between domains, and facilitate interoperability between data products~\cite{S19,S33,S88,S93}.